Standing on the Shoulder of Giants: Album cover

 The album's artwork features the photo of the Manhattan skyline taken from the rooftop of 500 Fifth Avenue (5th Ave/W 42nd St).
-Some famous buildings can be seen here, for example the Empire State Building is seen in front and the former World Trade Center is seen in the back.
+Some famous buildings are visible including the Empire State Building in the foreground and the former World Trade Center in the background.
 To create the cover photo, the photographer captured the same frame every half an hour in 18 hours during the whole day's course; the photos were digitally composited into the final picture.
 All of the singles released from this album contained artwork that was based on the album artwork; the shot used for "Go Let It Out" can be seen above one of the buildings at the front, which depicts five men playing football.
 This shot was taken from the roof of a football stadium, and the footballers from the car park were edited onto the rooftop on the final cover.

+This album was the first Oasis artwork not to be created by Brian Cannon at Microdot.